I have a creative practice I don’t tell many people about. It’s a bit odd, and somewhat personal (so of course I’ll write about it on the internet!)

 I took it as a sign that writing this article was the right thing to do.
 I was thinking about animal auspices after all and then encountered an animal in an unusual way.
 I came home to finish this article, a little creative spark smoldering in every keystroke.

-Observing life’s minutia is a critical skill for writers and noticing auspices is a fun way of taking in the fine details of the world around us as part of our creative practice.
+Observing life’s minutia is a critical skill for writers and noticing signs and auspices is a fun way of taking in the fine details of the world around us as part of our creative practice.

 I’m sure most people would take notice of a magpie in their living room, or a dead rabbit on the side of the perfectly manicured verge.
 But would most people notice a trio of ravens sitting silent sentinel along a branch?
 Would you notice how wind whipped that tree in a specific direction?
 The pattern of falling leaves or petals?
 A shape in the clouds?
 A pattern in the soil?
 A bee shuffling across your path?